lmc2179/lmc2179.github.io/drafts/pdp.md

 ![scatter plot of NOX vs price](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/pdp/1.png)

 This is a perfectly good start, and often worth doing.
 However, this scatter plot alone doesn't actually answer our question.
 It _does_ tell us something useful, which is that NOX is negatively correlated with house prices.
 That is, areas with higher NOX (and thus worse air quality) have a lower house price, on average.
 But there's a straightforward objection to this finding, which is that our scatterplot ignores the other variables we know about.
 Perhaps areas with high NOX also have some other attribute which causes lower house prices.
+We've also plotted the [LOWESS](https://en.wikipedia.org/wiki/Local_regression) fit, giving us some idea of how the average price changes as we look at neighborhoods with different NOX.

+So...are we done?
+All that huffing and puffing so we can answer our question with a scatterplot?
+NOX is negatively correlated with house price - done.

-# Option 2: Build a simpler model with a clear interpretation, like a linear model
+# Option 2: Build a simple model with a clear interpretation, like a linear model

+Not quite.
 We can think of the last section as a very simple model in which NOX is the sole variable that affects house prices, but we know this was an oversimplification.
+Specifically, NOX might just be higher in neighborhoods that are undesirable for other reasons, and NOX has nothing to do with it.
+If this kind of coincidence were really the case, we wouldn't see it in the scatterplot above.
+We want the _unique_ impact of NOX - that's the "holding all else constant" part of our question above.
 We can expand our model to be more realistic by including the other variables that we believe affect home prices, hoping to avoid omitted variable bias.

+We saw before that a simple linear regression isn't the best model, but perhaps it's good enough for us to learn something from.
+We'll fit a linear model and look at its summary:

 ```python
 sm.OLS(y, X).fit().summary()
 ```

-This produces the very official-looking regression results
+This produces the very official-looking regression results:

 ```
                                  OLS Regression Results